apswe/learngit/readme.txt

-this text is created for learning git git is a version.....hahaha! git is free software hot!!hot!!!
+#this text is created for learning git
+#git is a version.....hahaha!
+#git is free software
+#hot!!!
+#喵喵喵？！